ShadowDraco/DBDrinkBuilder/README.md

 ## Features

-- 1:1 replica of the DutchBros Order Builder (mostly)
+- 1:1 replica of the DutchBros Order Builder
 - Built for Ipads like the original
 - Helps trainees develop good habits
 - Helps trainees learn the menu, take orders, and create drinks